AutoCAD LT Features | 2025 New Features | Autodesk

 Get alerts and install software updates without disrupting your workflow.
 View tutorials about new features.

 AutoCAD LT has a flexible subscription model that makes new features available with each release.
-If you have a perpetual licence of AutoCAD LT 2016 or earlier, here’s what’s changed in AutoCAD LT 2017, AutoCAD LT 2018, AutoCAD LT 2019, AutoCAD LT 2020, AutoCAD LT 2021, AutoCAD LT 2022, AutoCAD LT 2023 and AutoCAD LT 2024.
+If you have a perpetual license of AutoCAD LT 2016 or earlier, here’s what’s changed in AutoCAD LT 2017, AutoCAD LT 2018, AutoCAD LT 2019, AutoCAD LT 2020, AutoCAD LT 2021, AutoCAD LT 2022, AutoCAD LT 2023, and AutoCAD LT 2024.

 What’s included

-AutoCAD on the web: View, create and edit AutoCAD drawings from any computer with no software installation required.*
+AutoCAD on the web: View, create, and edit AutoCAD drawings from any computer with no software install required.*

 Cloud storage connectivity: Access any DWG file in AutoCAD with Autodesk’s cloud, as well as with leading cloud storage providers.